madgen/madgen.github.io/posts/Fur-Rebecca.markdown

     It's based on a short story written by Alastair Reynolds.
 I like the message of course, but I think you'd enjoy the narration more.

-    A secondary message is looking is not seeing, and seeing is not understanding, and what you understand is sometimes not at all the meaning.
+    A less pronounced message is that our reasoning and perceptions are noisy and often far from the reality.
 You can relate to that, can't you?
   - _Ayayay_ by Tony Tonite
   - I found the perfect song to suggest to you on your birthday.